 The movie Into the Wild captures the sprawling landscapes and intense seasons as the main character searches for uncharted land.
 It was a book based on a true story.
 I won’t give away any spoilers, but if you are interested in seeing Alaska’s landscapes, check out this film – you won’t be disappointed!

 Alaska is famous for having a little bit of everything; the Alaskan wilderness is incredibly diverse.
+It’s also very beautiful (check out the 40 prettiest places in Alaska here).

 You have mountains, glaciers, white rapids, rainforest, streams, sprawling pastures, and densely wooded forests.
 Also, if you didn’t know, the state is massive…you can fit the entire state of Texas in Alaska more than twice!